 The Strength Crusader

 ROSALIE BROWN, 56

 Now in her mid-50s, and having started in the fitness industry before she finished university, Rosalie Brown feels as though she has grown up and evolved with the fitness industry.
 “I went from aerobic queen to iron maiden,” she says with a laugh.
-While she started with the era of the 20 Minute Workout (a televised aerobics workout popular in Canada in the 1980s), and it was the happy fun times associated with it that got her hooked on fitness, she progressed along with how the world of fitness changed.
-“First high impact, then low, then step and spinning, and then more bootcamp-style classes,” she says.
-And then she had hip-replacement surgery, which made her nervous, but she realized that she could maintain her physique with more strength training.
-Currently her workouts focus largely on strength training without much rest in between each exercise, which gets her heart rate up.
+She started with the era of the 20-Minute Workout (a TV aerobics workout in the 1980s).
+Tt was the happy fun times associated with it that got her hooked on fitness.
+She progressed along with how the world of fitness changed.
+“First high impact, then low, then step and spinning, and then more boot camp-style classes,” she says.
+And then she had hip-replacement surgery.
+This made her nervous, but she realized that she could maintain her physique with more strength training.
+Currently, her workouts focus largely on strength training without much rest in between each exercise, which gets her heart rate up.

 A no-nonsense approach to fitness

-keeping moving are great, but to change your body, you need to have a good, serious exercise program,” she
+keeping moving is great, but to change your body, you need to have a good, serious exercise program,” she